OpenSDP/equity-analysis-r/docs/student_assessment_equity_analysis.md

 n.gaps <- 1
 ```

+#### Describe the Outcome

 **Analytic Technique:** Calculate the summary statistics for exam performance,
-for all students at the grade level(s) in which gaps are measured.
+for all students in the selected gap comparison.
 This will
 give us a few points of reference.
 Here, we look at the distribution of scores
 on the 3rd grade math test.